(The case of Lizzie Borden and murderous women)

 At the time of Abby’s murder, Bridget was outside washing windows.
 She had a solid alibi, even talking with a neighbor girl.
 They established that it was the same murderer that hacked both Andrew and Abby, Bridget was cleared.

 Lizzie told police she was out in the barn at the time of Andrew’s murder, came in and discovered him dead on the couch.
 Her alibi for Abby’s murder was more complicated and she changed her story numerous times as to her whereabouts.
 This raised suspicions.
 However, the police saw that Lizzie’s hair was in order, no blood was on her dress, no blood was on her body, minutes after Andrew’s murder.
 This was hard to explain if she were the murderer.

 John Morse, Andrews brother-in-law to his first wife, stayed in the guest room the eve of the murders.
 This is where they found Abby Borden’s body.
 Thursday morning, the day of the murders, John had eaten breakfast with the Bordens, then left at 8:45am to visit his niece, a mile from the Borden house.
 He had a solid alibi and was also cleared of the murders.

 Emma Borden, Lizzie’s older sister, had been visiting friends and she too had an alibi.

 There was never any direct evidence against Lizzie.
-No blood on her except one little spot, no weapon found except a hatchet head, which most likely was not the weapon.
+No blood was found on her except one little spot, no weapon was found except a hatchet head, which most likely was not the weapon.
 Why then should we think that Lizzie was guilty?
 Because it is the things that were not introduced to the trial and left inadmissible.
 To understand this case, we must try and understand Lizzie.
-Fall River just established itself as a city and young Lizzie was coming of age.
 Next, some history.

 LIZZIE BORDEN HOUSE 1892